Typescript nullable type with examples

 name = undefined; // valid

-In this example, How functional parameters allow null values with different approaches.
+In this example, we’ll explore how functional parameters can allow null values using various approaches.

-Let’s declare a function in typescript with a string parameter.
+Let’s start by declaring a function in TypeScript with a string parameter:

 function printName(name: string) {